Ad Creatives: 15 High-Converting Patterns

 The common failure mode is stale proof.
 If every ad uses the same old review snippet, the account starts to feel templated.
 Rotate quotes the same way you rotate hooks.

-15. Retargeting Pixel-Based Ads with Personalized Follow-up 6.1x ROAS for Converters
+15. Retargeting Pixel-Based Ads with Personalized Follow-up

 Retargeting works because intent has already been established.
 The creative doesn’t need to introduce the category.
 It needs to remove friction, renew urgency, or remind the viewer what mattered.